kili-technology/kili-python-sdk/docs/index.md

-# Kili Python SDK
+# Getting started with the Kili Python SDK

 <img src="assets/Kili_Core_Illustration_Interact.png" alt="Kili Character" align="right" style="height:400px;"/>

 ## What is Kili?
 Kili is a platform that empowers a data-centric approach to Machine Learning through quality training data creation.
 It provides collaborative data **annotation tools** and APIs that enable quick iterations between reliable dataset building and model training.
 More info about the product [here](https://kili-technology.com/product/label-annotate).

 If you are looking for the Kili product documentation, it is located [here](https://docs.kili-technology.com/docs).

+## The Kili Python SDK
+Kili Python SDK has been designed to perform complex project-related tasks by using the Python programming language.
+Using Kili Python SDK, you can write scripts for repetitive tasks and then integrate them in one machine learning or data science workflow.
+For people who are familiar with Python, it may be perfect *middle ground* between complex [GraphQL](https://docs.kili-technology.com/docs/kili-api) queries and simple, but less flexible [CLI](https://python-sdk-docs.kili-technology.com/latest/cli/) one-liners.

 ## Requirements

-You only need Python 3.7 or greater
+You only need Python 3.7 or higher.

 ## Installation